himanshuo/life-of-learning/articles/parallel/lecture_13.md

       MPI_Comm      comm
     )

-all of these args are contiguous in memory
+MPI_Send sends data from one process to another
+  * message  - contiguous vector of bytes to send
-* datatype
+  * datatype - MPI data type
   * dest - rank of destination
-* tag -
+  * tag - optional tag for message.
+A process can say that it only wants to receive messages with a given tag
-* comm -
+  * comm - communicator

+The total amount of data that is sent is sizeof(datatype) * amount of objects to send

 This is a Synchronous send.
 You know that the message has been sent when the function returns.
 Thus, when you return from send, you can use the buffer again.